codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 That word, `function`, is actually a typing mistake made by one of the first programmers of the world.
-The original name of this type was `action` before the mistake has occurred in documentation and spread over the world.
+The original name of this type was `action` before the mistake has occurred in documentation and spread over the earth.
 Somewhere down the line, people started thinking that this type is somewhat related to mathematics and use it the mathematical way.
 Let's scroll up the calendar a bit and talk about this type in term of `action`. :D